Jennifer Toth: The Mole People

+Writing on foster care

-In 1997, Toth published Orphans of the Living: Stories of America's Children in Foster Care, a book narrating the life stories of five young adults from North Carolina, California and Illinois who overcame heavy odds to survive their childhood in foster care.
-Publishers Weekly called it an "eloquent and harrowing study," and "an excellent expose of a system that hurts those it is charged to help."
+In 1997, Toth published Orphans of the Living: Stories of America's Children in Foster Care, a book narrating the life stories of five young adults from North Carolina, California, and Illinois who overcame heavy odds to survive their childhood in foster care.
+Publishers Weekly called it an "eloquent and harrowing study", and "an excellent expose of a system that hurts those it is charged to help".

-Five years later, Toth released another narrative about a young man, "What Happened to Johnnie Jordan: The Story of a Child Turning Violent," that once again pierced the secrecy surrounding foster care and juvenile services, this time in Toledo, Ohio.
+In 2002, Toth released another narrative about a young man, What Happened to Johnnie Jordan?: The Story of a Child Turning Violent, that once again addressed foster care and juvenile services, this time in Toledo, Ohio.
 In its review, The New Yorker wrote: "In accounts of dysfunctional families, children are often the victims of violence; here, though, a child is both victim and perpetrator.
 The child in question is Johnnie Jordan, a fifteen-year-old Ohioan who brutally murdered his foster mother in 1996, hacking her to death with a hatchet and then setting her on fire.
 Through a series of interviews with Jordan, his foster father, and others within the child-welfare system, Toth constructs an agonizing portrait of a boy who was repeatedly abused from a very young age and repeatedly failed by the system responsible for protecting him."

-Controversy

-Cecil Adams' The Straight Dope, a widely read question and answer column, devoted two columns to the Mole People dispute.
-The first, published on 9 January 2004 after contact with Toth, noted the large amount of unverifiability in Toth's stories while declaring that the book's accounts seemed to be truthful.
-The second, published on 9 March 2004 after contact with Joseph Brennan, was more skeptical.

-Documentation of the individuals and locations described in The Mole People have been repeatedly catalogued in a variety of other media, from photographer Margaret Morton's The Tunnel (Yale University Press: 1995) to the New York Times to the "Jerry Springer Show," which featured one of the main characters, Bernard Isaacs, the self-proclaimed Lord of the Tunnels.
+Personal life and death

+Toth married Craig Whitlock, a journalist and national-security correspondent for The Washington Post, in 1996.
+From 2004 to 2010, the couple lived in Berlin, where Whitlock was stationed for work.
+She had one child.

+Toth died from respiratory complications in Silver Spring, Maryland, on April 12, 2025, at the age of 57.